Josephine White Bates

 Josephine White Bates (8 July 1862 – 20 October 1934) was a Canadian-American author who preferred to use her married name Mrs. E. Lindon Bates.
 She was the author of several works including A Blind Lead (1886), Bunch-Grass Stories (1892), and Mercury Poisoning in the Industries of New York City and Vicinity (1912).

 Early years and education

-Josephine White was born 8 July 1862 at Portage-du-Fort, Quebec, near Ottawa, Canada, the daughter of George E. and Mary White.
+Josephine White was born 8 July 1857 at Portage-du-Fort, Canada East near Ottawa, Canada West, the daughter of George E. and Mary White.
 She was a student in Lake Forest, Illinois, and at the Lake Forest College, 1876–80.

 Career

 She married Lindon Wallace Bates (born 1858), a hydraulic engineer, of New York City, on April 6, 1881, becoming a U.S. citizen by marriage.
 The couple lived in Portland, Oregon for a number of years.
 She was active in the Preparedness Movement; in 1916, she published a pamphlet "Keep America Safe".
 In 1908, she became a member of the Lyceum Club, having been sponsored by Lou Henry Hoover.
 She was also a member of Colony (New York); as well as Fortnightly, and Friday (Chicago).
 Bates visited with Herbert Hoover and his wife at their Red House in London for several weeks in 1911.